dk14/wolfram-mega/docs/dsl.md

 > We really discourage large contracts on Discreet, but they are quite possible nevertheless.

 ### 🚫 Perfect Hedge anti-pattern
+Benefiting regardless of outcome is a result of overcollaterization.
+If Alice winseither 40 or 50 - there is no point of betting 40, can just bet 10 instead.
 ```ts
 if (dsl.outcome("really?", ["YES"], ["NO"])) {
     // Alice gets paid regardless of outcome: